Is 1:1 Always Most Powerful? Why Careful Determination of Allocation Ratios Matters in Trial Design: Acknowledgements

 \section{Acknowledgements}

 \begin{itemize} \item The members of the working groups listed as affiliations are responsible for the content of this paper.
 This document does not necessarily represent the consensus or official endorsement of all members of these groups. \item The authors acknowledge funding and support from the UK Medical Research Council (grants MC UU 00002/15 and MC UU 00040/03 (SSV, DSR, SB), as well as an MRC Biostatistics Unit Core Studentship (LP) and the Cusanuswerk e.V.
 (LP).
 SSV is part of PhaseV's advisory board. \item The authors acknowledge the use of large language models (LLMs), specifically Gemini (Google), to assist with generating figures and refining grammar and wording in this paper.
 The LLMs were not used for data analysis, interpretation, or original scientific writing.
-All content has been carefully reviewed and verified by the authors, who take full responsibility for the integrity and accuracy of the work. \end{itemize}
+All content has been carefully reviewed and verified by the authors, who take full responsibility for the integrity and accuracy of the work. \item We thank Alex John London and Stephen Senn for their insightful comments on an earlier draft of this paper. \end{itemize}